crawlab-team/crawlab-docs/en/Integration/Scrapy.md

 }
 ```

-Then, start the Scrapy crawler.
+Then, start the Scrapy spider.
 After running, you should be able to see the result in ** task details - result **.